ThanasisMpostantzis/Python_Projects/README.md

+#About me
-# 🎓Undergraduate Applied Informatics Computer Science and Technology ( UniversityOfMacedonia )
+🎓Undergraduate Applied Informatics Computer Science and Technology ( UniversityOfMacedonia )

-Στο συγκεκριμένο αποθετήριο θα βρείτε προγράμματα και προσωπικά projects τα οποία έχω δημιουργήσει.
+#About This Repocitory
+In this repository you will find programs and personal projects that I have created in Python.